chengkai-liu/minGRU4Rec/README.md

 ## Acknowledgment

-This project references [minGRU-pytorch](https://github.com/lucidrains/minGRU-pytorch).
-Thanks for the commitment to open source.
+This project references [minGRU-pytorch](https://github.com/lucidrains/minGRU-pytorch) and [RecBole](https://github.com/RUCAIBox/RecBole).
+Thanks for their commitment to open source.